DiamondLightSource/aioca/README.rst

     :target: https://opensource.org/licenses/Apache-2.0
     :alt: Apache License

 ..
-    These definitions are used when viewing README.rst and will be replaced when included in index.rst
+    Anything below this line is used when viewing README.rst and will be replaced when included in index.rst

 It exposes a high level interface similar to the commandline tools::